CRCVREU/Assignment-0/README.md

     reproducible results, this starts random computation off at the same place every run.

-5. Immediatelyfollowingthe line containing model.add(Dense(num classes, activation=’softmax’))andbeforethe line containing
-    model.compile..., add the line
+5. Immediately following the line containing model.add(Dense(num classes, activation=’softmax’))and beforethe line containing model.compile..., add the line print(model.summary())
-       print(model.summary())
     This will print a summary of your model’s architecture and parameters.
-6. Change the line that hasmodel.fit(...to
+6. Change the line that has model.fit(... to

 ```
 history = model.fit(...
 ```
-7. Delete the last three lines of code, i.e. score = ...,print(’Test..., andprint(’Test... and
+7. Delete the last three lines of code, i.e. score = ..., print(’Test..., and print(’Test... and
     replace them with
        print([(key, round(value[0], 4)) for key, value in history.history.items()])
-8. To run the code, press the PlayIbutton as shown inFigure 3.
+8. To run the code, press the Play button as shown in Figure 3.

 <p align="center">